Type your paragraph here.

 directing the clean-up of the site,

-who sent it up with the next load to Karoly, who was
+who sent it up with the next load to Carlos, who was

 cleaning the troughs skirting the precipice.